pkprabhat/Data-Science-Resources/README.md

 # Data-Science-Resources
-Here, we will create, re-create and use various snippets that can be used in Data Science
+Here, we will create, re-create and use various snippets that can be used in Data Science and Finance